offconvex/offconvex.github.io/_posts/2020-06-24-equilibrium-min-max.md

 The reason this can happen is because the min-player is not powerful enough to simulate this response, and is unaware of the max-player's capabilities.
 (See also a  [related notion](https://arxiv.org/abs/1902.00618) of local optimality, also used [here](https://arxiv.org/pdf/1910.07512.pdf) with similar existence issues due to vanishingly small updates.)

-The fact that players who can only make local predictions are unable to predict their opponents' responses can lead to problems in many popular algorithms.
+The fact that players who can only make local predictions are unable to predict their opponents' responses can lead to convergence problems in many popular algorithms such as
-For example, in  gradient descent ascent (GDA) each player updates her strategy based only on the local gradient information.
-This means that the min-player may update $x$ in such a way that allows the max-player to respond by making an update which increases the value of $f$.
-Since the players only make updates based on local information, GDA may never converge to any point, and the value of $f$ may keep oscilating forever.
-This non-convergence behavior can occur if the function has no local saddle point (e.g. the function $sin(x+y)$  mentioned above), and can even happen on some functions, like $f(x,y) = xy$ (as well as [other funtions](https://arxiv.org/abs/1906.02027)) which do have a local saddle point.
+gradient descent ascent (GDA).
+This non-convergence behavior can occur if the function has no local saddle point (e.g. the function $sin(x+y)$  mentioned above), and can even happen on some functions, like $f(x,y) = xy$ which do have a local saddle point.

 <div style="text-align:center;">